 The entry to the winery is stunning!
 We were welcomed by an overgrown house, and the terrace outside the restaurant is beautiful too.
 It felt very European.
 On the side they built a very stylish lounge bar with music and loungers.
 We took our wine glasses and positioned ourselves on a big cushion under the olive trees, overlooking the vineyards.
 Life is sweet!

-We would’ve gone and tested some more wineries, but unfortunately, they all close at 5pm.
-Instead, we jumped on the next bus and looked for a nice restaurant in Oneroa, the Waiheke’s main beach.
-We found a lovely pub and shared a platter, while over looking the ocean.
+We would’ve gone and tested some more wineries, but unfortunately, they all close between 4 and 5 pm.
+Instead, we jumped on the next bus to Oneroa Beach, the main beach, and looked for a nice restaurant there.
+We found a lovely pub that overlooked the bay and shared a platter, while enjoying the view over the ocean.

 Having dinner on the island turned out to be a great decision, as we ended up taking the ferry that drove us directly into the sunset!
 It was absolutely breathtaking to watch as the sun slowly sunk behind Auckland’s skyline and drenched everything in orange and purple.
 Best ferry ride ever!